OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

     in the lambda calculus, since the only values are functions, all variables are placeholders for function values.

-2. A lambda abstraction in the lambda calculus (the second production in this grammar_) is a function definition, that is, an expression that defines a function, *not* a function call.
+2. A :term:`lambda abstraction` in the lambda calculus (the second production in this grammar_) is a function definition, that is, an expression that defines a function, *not* a function call.
 Since all functions of the lambda calculus are anonymous and only take one